rokath/trice/docs/TriceUserGuide.md

 This creates a new binary logfile `trice.bin` on first start and appends to it on each next **trice** start.

 Binary logfiles store the **trice** messages as they come out of the target in binary form.
-They are much smaller than normal logfiles, but the **trice** tool with the *til.json* is needed for displaying them and the PC timestamps are the displaying time: `trice -p FILEBUFFER -args trice.log`.
+They are much smaller than normal logfiles, but the **trice** tool with the *til.json* is needed for displaying them and the PC timestamps are the displaying time: `trice l -p FILEBUFFER -args trice.log`.

 Binary logfiles are handy in the field for long data recordings.

 When using RTT, the data are exchanged over a file interface.
-These binary logfiles are stored in the project [./temp] folder and accessable for later view: `trice -p FILEBUFFER -args ./temp/logfileName.bin`.
+These binary logfiles are stored in the project [./temp] folder and accessable for later view: `trice l -p FILEBUFFER -args ./temp/logfileName.bin`.
 Of course the host timestamps are the playing time then.

 ####  8.2.6. <a name='TCPoutput'></a>TCP output